jordantgh/income_le_analysis/strategy.md

 6. Table 11 contains county level LE by gender by income quartile; 12 contains county-level covariates

 Note: Race adjustment is performed by normalising the racial composition of each geographical unit to that of the overall national average

+---

+I have written some code to add the industry data as a covariate, but I'm not sure if this is the best approach.
+I'm thinking it might make more sense to keep the employment data separate and merge it in situ for analysis purposes.